 - Effective technical and people leadership by senior staff in all locations.

-2. Experiment with processes and tools
+2. Experiment with

 We can still take advantage of Agile process artifacts (white boards, sticky notes and so on) in a blended team by moving them from their physical environment to an online tool.
 Many of the tools mentioned above support blended teams, providing status boards, burn-down charts and team-wide checklists that help keep visibility open throughout the project lifecycle.